Lakers vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Lakers vs. Nuggets: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Denver Nuggets are 5.5-point favorites heading into Game 2 of the Western Conference Finals against the Los Angeles Lakers at Ball Arena on Thursday, starting at 8:30 PM ET on ESPN.
-The Nuggets have a 1-0 series lead.
-The matchup has a point total of 226.5.
+The Los Angeles Lakers are 5.5-point favorites heading into Game 3 of the Western Conference Finals against the Denver Nuggets at Crypto.com Arena on Saturday, starting at 8:30 PM ET on ABC.
+The Nuggets lead the series 2-0.
+The over/under in the matchup is set at 223.5.

 Lakers vs. Nuggets Odds & Info